Two Days in Yerevan Itinerary – First-Timer’s Guide to Armenia’s Pink City

 A must-do thing when in Yerevan is to head out to the Armenian Genocide memorial at Tsitsernakaberd.

-This memorial was built in 1967 and commemorates the 1.5 million people that lost their lives during the Genocide in Armenia.
+This memorial was built in 1967 and commemorates the 1.5 million people who lost their lives during the Genocide in Armenia.

 There is a museum there that will brief you more on the tragic history Armenia endured during the early 20th century.